Traditional Learning and Practice Centers

 Monasteries and Buddhist institutes produce teachers who keep the traditions of Buddhism alive.
 To preserve Buddhism as a living tradition Dzongsar Khyentse Rinpoche is the director of monastic colleges in Tibet, India, and Bhutan.
 These institutions provide the necessary training for young lamas to become qualified dharma teachers.
 These young lamas are the future of dharma study; it is up to them to ensure that Buddhism’s academic tradition continues.

-The five monastic colleges under Rinpoche’s patronage are:
+The four monastic colleges under Rinpoche’s patronage are: